forc-db/ForC/README.md

 # Forest Carbon database (ForC-db)

 ## Database overview
 The Forest C database (**ForC-db**) is an open access global C database that is updated and maintained in this Github repository.
 The database contains data on ground-based measurements of ecosystem-level C stocks and annual fluxes in forests globally, along with site information, disturbance history, and information on methodology.
 The tropical component of ForC-db (**TropForC-db**) has been published in the peer-reviewed literature: [Anderson-Teixeira *et al.* (2016)](http://dx.doi.org/10.1111/gcb.13226).
-Additional data (both tropical and extra-tropical) have been compiled and will eventually be made publicly available (interested users may contact database PI Dr. Kristina Anderson-Teixeira to discuss collaboration).
+Additional data are included in this repository but have not yet been officially published (interested users may contact database PI Dr. Kristina Anderson-Teixeira for an update on status and to discuss collaboration).
 Moreover, we anticipate database growth as other investigators contribute to the database.

-TropForC-db currently contains 3,568 records from 845 plots in 178 geographically distinct areas, making it the largest and most comprehensive database of its type.
-These data were obtained from multiple previous compilations and individual published studies, as detailed in Anderson-Teixeira et al. (2016).
+TropForC-db currently contains >17,500 records from >2,700 plots and >2,000 sites, making it the largest and most comprehensive database of its type.
+These data were obtained from multiple previous compilations and individual published studies, as detailed in Anderson-Teixeira et al. (2016) and an in-prep publication.

-The database consists of a series of cross-referenced data tables describing (1) measurements of C cycle variables, (2) sites, (3) plots, (4) history,  (5) variables, (6) history event type, (7) plant functional types (PFTs)/ species, (8) methodology, and (9) allometries.
-A full description of the database and metaadata for all tables is given in the [metadata folder](https://github.com/forc-db/ForC/tree/master/metadata).
+The database structure is described in the [metadata folder](https://github.com/forc-db/ForC/tree/master/metadata).
 Original citations associated with all data are given in the measurements table, and full citations are in the file `TropForC_bibliography.pdf`.

 ## Data Use